SatoriSec/blog/docs/blog/posts/g14-simple-coolmode.md

   - power-management
 ---

 I was never a gamer.
-But I bought a gaming laptop (ASUS ROG Zephyrus G14) because it had good specs for work.
+But I bought a gaming laptop (ASUS ROG Zephyrus G14) because it had good specs for personal stuff.
-I didn’t realize it would run hot even when I was just coding or doing normal admin tasks.
+I didn’t realize it would run hot even when I was just coding or doing normal stuff.

-So I looked for ways to make it run cooler:
+So I was researching for ways to make it run cooler and the below settings could help to some extent so want to try for a few days.

 - Turn off the NVIDIA GPU and use the integrated graphics.
 - Use a quiet power profile.
 - Lower the CPU max frequency.